Top 12 Toddler Teacher Skills to Put on Your Resume

 1. Child Development

-Child development refers to the physical, cognitive, emotional, and social growth that occurs from birth through early childhood.
-For a Toddler Teacher, it involves understanding and supporting these developmental stages to foster a nurturing and stimulating environment that promotes optimal growth and learning in young children.
+Child development covers the physical, cognitive, emotional, and social growth that unfolds from birth through early childhood.
+For a toddler teacher, it means understanding milestones, spotting needs early, and shaping an environment that nurtures curiosity, safety, and steady growth.

 Why It's Important